Alternative titles for this job

 What are the chances of getting a job?

-- a shortage of saw doctors
+There is also a shortage of qualified saw doctors in sawmills.

 Most saw doctors employed in timber processing industry

 Most saw doctors are employed by sawmills and timber processing plants.
 Others work for:

 - engineering companies

 - tool manufacturers

 - Aung, Z, engineer and manager, D&S Sharpening Services, careers.govt.nz interview, November 2020.